Which books are worth the read and which should you skip? Find out what books I’ve been reading lately and whether I recommend them.

 Verdict: Worth the read … a fascinating classic

 In the first half of the year, I’ve seen this March 2019 book release listed by a number of publications among the best new books to read.
 The premise certainly sounds imaginative.
 Perdita Lee and her mother Harriet may seem like your average Londoners, but if you look closely something is amiss.
 In reality, they are famous for their gingerbread, a secret family recipe that is popular in Druhástrana, a far away fairy tale land of Harriet’s childhood.

 I was intrigued to see if Oyeyemi’s imagination could draw me in since I’m not huge into fantasy.
 Even though the book wasn’t long, I could only force my way through half of it.
 The premise didn’t bother me at all; it was the story telling itself I couldn’t fathom.
 For the life of me, I had an almost impossible time following the plot.
 Almost every chapter, I had to pause and puzzle out what exactly was happening.

 The events of the story felt more random than designed, and the dialogue (which used italics instead of quotation marks) left me confused as to who was speaking to whom.
 Sorry, but I have a million other things to read, so I wasn’t going to waste my time trying to decipher Gingerbread.

 One of the best perks of being a book blogger is receiving advance review copies (ARCs) of upcoming book releases from publishers.

-At the beginning of each month, we cover all the new book releases coming out, and next week will be our list of July 2019 new releases.
-So as not to ruin all the good stuff from next week’s list, here’s a peek at the July releases I’ve already read.
+At the beginning of each month, I cover all the new book releases coming out, and the July 2019 book releases are right around the corner.
+Here’s a peek at July releases I’ve already read.